tarwn/lessthandot-hugo/blogs/content/posts/2011-10-06-sql-server-views-and-meta.md

 INNER JOIN [Person].[CountryRegion] cr ON cr.[CountryRegionCode] = sp.[CountryRegionCode];
 ```

-Looking at this view’s definition we can see that several columns are referred to from the tables.
+Looking at this view's definition we can see that several columns are referred to from the tables.
 SQL Server tracks these dependencies between the objects by name.

 For example, take the view vEmployee.
 As the definition shows, the tables Employee, Contact, EmployeeAddress, Address, StateProvince and CountryRegion.
 Using sys.sql\_expression\_dependencies this can also be reviewed with a short query.